Estafana/datasciencecoursera/gettingandcleaningdata/README.md

 README file

 This is a repository for the data science course Getting and Cleaning Data on coursera provided by JHU.
-The repo constains the raw data files, the tidy dataset, the run_analysis.R script, the codebook and the README file.
+The repo constains the tidy dataset, the run_analysis.R script, the codebook and the README file.

 The data has been obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The file was downloaded and unzipped on the loacal directory.